Amitav Acharya: Professional activities

 Acharya was elected President of the International Studies Association (ISA) for 2014–15.
 He was the first Indian, Asian, and non-Western scholar to be elected as ISA President.
 He was a vice-president of the ISA in 2008–09.

 He is one of the founders of the Asian Political and International Studies Association (APISA), and served as its inaugural co-president in 2003–04.

 He is the joint chief editor of the Studies in Asian Security series for Stanford University Press.

 Acharya's work has been influential in shaping policy on Asian regionalism and human security.
 His 2001 book, Constructing a Security Community in Southeast Asia, was the primary basis of the initial Indonesian concept paper which ultimately resulted in the establishment of the ASEAN Political-Security Community.
 His work on human security led to him being invited to address the UN General Assembly on the subject of human security on 14 April 2011.

 He has been interviewed as an international affairs expert by CNN International, BBC, BBC World Service Radio, CNBC, Channel NewsAsia, Canadian Broadcasting Corporation, Radio Australia, National Public Radio (NPR), and Al Jazeera.

 Acharya regularly writes op-eds for international newspapers and magazines including The Financial Times, the International Herald Tribune, The New York Times, National Public Radio (NPR) online, The Huffington Post, The Australian Financial Review, Asia Times, The Times of India, The Indian Express, The Straits Times, The Jakarta Post, the Bangkok Post, Asiaweek, the Far Eastern Economic Review, The Japan Times, the South China Morning Post, YaleGlobal Online covering such topics as international and Asian security, regional integration, the war on terror, and the rise of China and India.

-On 28 October 2021, he participated in a debate hosted by the Oxford Union.
-The motion was framed as: “This House Would Still Look to the US for Global Leadership”.

-Speaking for the motion were Sir Malcolm Rifkind, former British Foreign Secretary, Jane Harman, former member of the US House of Representative from California and former President of the Woodrow Wilson International Center for Scholars, James Cleverly, former co-chair of the British Conservative Party and currently Minister of State (Foreign and Commonwealth Office and Department for International Development), and Dr Laura Smith of Oxford.
-The opposition side comprising Acharya, the Russian Ambassador to UK Andrey Kelin, Simon Von Teutem (Oxford student) and Patrick Cole (Oxford student), won the debate 166–124.
+On 28 October 2021, he participated in the U.S.A & Global Leadership Debate hosted by the Oxford Union on a motion “This House Would Still Look to the US for Global Leadership”.Speaking for the opposition, Acharya’s side won the debate 166-124.
+It is notable that speaking for the motion were such distinguished current and former British and US leaders such as Sir Malcolm Rifkind, former British Foreign Secretary, Jane Harman, former member of the US House of Representative from California and former President of the Woodrow Wilson International Center for Scholars, and James Cleverly, former co-chair of the British Conservative Party and the then Minister of State (later Secretary of State) for Foreign and Commonwealth Office and Department for International Development).